How much do bloggers REALLY earn in 2025? (Statistics from the Blogging Income Survey 2025)

 Analysis

-This data shows that there is a pretty strong correlation between earnings and the number of posts on a blog.
+This data shows that there is a very strong correlation between earnings and the number of posts on a blog.
 Broadly speaking, the more blog posts you write, the more you will earn!

 This is great news as writing more blog posts is something you can actually ‘do’.
 (Whereas you can’t speed time up!)